Guitar Picking Lesson for Beginners

 When switching from the first part of the riff to its extending part:

-we need to cross over from the lower E and the A string to the A and the D string but still ringing the open low E string after the last chord from the first part will interfere and make undesirable noise.
-The easiest way to mute the low E string in this situation is to slightly touch it with your thumb of the fretting hand as I did in the following picture:
+we need to cross over from the lower E and A strings to the A and D strings.
+But still ringing the open low E string after the last chord (from the first part) will interfere and make undesirable noise.
+The easiest way to mute the low E string in this situation is to slightly touch it with your thumb of the fretting hand, as I did in the following picture:

-For instance, in the picture below I play the riff on the A and the D string, I mute the next upper G string with the side of the pinky finger which at the same time presses the D string; and the lower E string with the unoccupied middle finger.
+For instance, in the picture below, I play the riff on the A and the D strings.
+I mute the adjacent G string with the side of the pinky finger, which at the same time presses the D string, and the lower E string with the unoccupied middle finger.

 That's it for this lesson!